Find the perfect hotel in ...

 Welcome to Tokyo-Hotels

 Find the perfect hotel in the dynamic capital of Japan.
-Choose a hotel in the very center near Tokyo Station or neighboring Ginza for your travel convenience, if arriving by train.
+Choose a hotel in the center near Tokyo JR Station and neighboring Ginza for travel convenience, if arriving by train.

-Consider other major Tokyo hubs on the circular Yamanote Line (山手線) as well, such as Shinjuku, Shibuya, Ikebukuro, or Ueno (with its museums, park, cherry blossoms, and proximity to Narita Airport off to the northeast).
+For longer stays, consider other major Tokyo hubs on the circular Yamanote Line (山手線), such as Shinjuku, Shibuya, Ikebukuro, or Ueno (which has museums, large park, cherry blossoms, and proximity to Narita Airport 40 minutes off to the northeast).

 Traditional ryokans and dozens of modern hotels are tucked into the calmer, older district of Asakusa.
-Budget and business lodging are plentiful in Shinagaw (south of downtown, with a new Shinkansen bullet-train station) and even in distant Narita.
+Budget and business lodging are plentiful in Shinagawa south of downtown, with its new Shinkansen bullet-train station.

 Tokyo received over 20 million foreign visitors last year, mostly from East Asia, boosting hotel average occupancy rates to over 74%.
-So, if stopping for a few days in Tokyo in 2026 for leisure or on your way to the Asian Games in Nagoya, best to reserve your hotel room in advance!
+So, if stopping for a few days for sightseeing or on your way to the Asian Games in Nagoya this September, best to reserve your hotel room in advance!

 On West Side of Tokyo